kyriba/Basic_payment_sample/README.md

 Then, build the project by running **gradle_clean_build.bat** file for Windows or  **gradle_clean_build.bat** file for Unix-like operating systems.

-After that, run **Runner.exe** file to start the application.

-Alternatively, the application can be launched by running jar file:
+After that, open a Console in the current location folder and launch the application by running jar file:

 ```git
 java -jar root/build/libs/Basic_payment_sample.jar --spring.config.location=root/application.yml